gnoya/Neuroevolution-Dodging-Game/README.md

 # Neuroevolution Dodging Game

-## About
+# About

 ## Neural Network
+### Model
 The neural network model used in this project has one input layer, one hidden layer and one output layer.
 The input layer receives four different inputs, the hidden layer has four fully connected perceptrons and the output layer gives three outputs.
-This neural network's diagram can be found in the following image.
+This neural network's diagram, without including the bias neural connections, can be found in the following image.

 <p align="center">
   <img src="https://github.com/gnoya/Neuroevolution-Dodging-Game/blob/Readme/results/NeuralNetworkModel.png" width="500">